QueeResearch/QueeResearch.github.io/index.md

 survey.
 Once we complete the survey by collecting and analyzing the data, we will publish our findings in an open access format.

 ### When will the survey start?
 We are currently applying for approval to run this survey through an Institutional Review Board.
 Please stay tuned!

+### How can I get involved?
+If you want to participate in the survey please leave your email address [here](https://docs.google.com/forms/d/e/1FAIpQLSf7uaxpk0VbUo4CiYDGjXOcT9YjJk7-uWz64Oijs0agIyPQYQ/viewform).
+We will let you know once the survey is ready!
+We are also welcoming contributions from anyone interested in helping us test and develop the survey!
+All steps of the survey have been openly developed [here](https://github.com/aath0/MinoritiesInResearch).
+Feel free to send us any comments via [email](mailto:queeresearch@gmail.com), or to join our [gitter channel](https://gitter.im/URM_Research/Lobby#)!

 ### Who is running this survey?
 For any questions or comments that you may have please contact [Athina Tzovara](https://github.com/aath0), or Bastian Greshake Tzovaras.
 For